 Making Faces: In Clay, 17.00-21.00

-Create a small sculpture or mask inspired by Theaster Gates: Amalgam.
+Create a small sculpture inspired by Theaster Gates: Amalgam.
 Make physical gestures by squashing, squeezing, prodding and poking at air drying clay.
 Make it yourself or collaborate with a friend.
 Add your creations to the temporary display and then take your work home as a memento.

 Tiles with Tate Collective Producers, 17.00-21.00